ByteBardOrg/AsyncAPI.NET/README.md

 [Wiki and getting started guide](https://github.com/ByteBardOrg/AsyncAPI.NET/wiki)

 ## Installation
-Generally you wan't to use Readers and Bindings.
+Generally you want to use Readers and Bindings.
 They have however been split to allow for different scenarios without polluting with unnecesary packages.

 Install the NuGet packages: